blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 For free.

+At scale.

 For the first time in history, that kind of relationship may be more readily available to everyone.

+But it invites some interesting questions.

+A good teacher doesn't just give instruction and feedback.

+They inspire.

+They challenge.

+Sometimes, you just want to be just like them by being in their prescence.

+Is there something about mastery that resists scaling?